xueranm/SystemDesign/DistributedSystem.md

 * Completeness: the percentage of crashed nodes a failure detector identifies in a certain period
 * Accuracy: number of mistakes that the detector makes in a certain period

+There is no perfect failure detector

+### Stateless and Stateful Systems